What is the issue?

 We believe patients deserve better than a watered-down version of the current contract: activity targets (UDAs) are bad for both patients and dentists.

-We continue to push for a contract that puts prevention first.
+General Dental Practice Committee, we continue to push for a contract that puts prevention first.
 If activity targets are necessary, then they must be related to prevention and treatment that is necessary.

 We are concerned about the implementation of any revised contract and we want assurances that practices can retain viable business models, and that patient access will not be compromised.